 You would also need some assistance on the side for the purpose of management of some administrative tasks.
-Amelia can help you to schedule meetings, list the services, collect payments, and manage staff.
+Amelia is a WordPress booking software that can help you to schedule meetings, list the services, collect payments, and manage staff.

 Things to Consider Before You Become a Consultant

 Before you start the process of learning how to become a consultant, irrespective of the field of choice, you have to make sure you take into account several important factors: